The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Local Ensemble Simulations

-Where $W(k)$ is a filter with a cutoff frequency $k_{\textrm{ {cut}}}$ given by:
+where $W(k)$ is a filter with a cutoff frequency $k_{\textrm{ {cut}}}$ given by:

-Following equation \ref{eq:separate_field} we can generate multiple semi-independent realizations from the same primordial density field by fixing the large-scale fluctuations $\delta(< k_{\textrm{ {cut}}})$ between realization and allowing the small-scale fluctuations $\delta(\ge k_{\textrm{ {cut}}})$ to vary.
+Following equation \ref{eq:separate_field} we can generate multiple correlated realizations from the same primordial density field by fixing the large-scale fluctuations $\delta(< k_{\textrm{ {cut}}})$ between realization and allowing the small-scale fluctuations $\delta(\ge k_{\textrm{ {cut}}})$ to vary.
 The choice of $k_{\textrm{ {cut}}}$ determines the scale and equivalent mass below which realizations are independent between each other:

-Density fluctuations below this scale are statistically independent at the initial conditions and latter become correlated by the power transfer from large scales.
-These semi-independent realizations define multiple paths for initially statistically independent small-scale objects that nevertheless converge to the same large-scale patterns by their shared large-scale fluctuations.
-Haloes with masses larger than $M(k_{\textrm{ {cut}}})$ are not independent between relations offering a unique opportunity to study their ``persistent "properties across the ensemble.
+Density fluctuations below this scale/mass are statistically independent in the linear regime and latter become correlated by the power transfer from large scales.
+Haloes with masses larger than $M(S_{\textrm{ {cut}}})$ are correlated across the ensemble offering a unique opportunity to study their persistent ensemble properties.
 These properties reflect the large-scale environment of the halo as the small-scale contributions are averaged-out by the ensemble.